History of rail transport in Paraguay: Tramways

 Asunción was served by a tram system for almost 125 years.
 The city's first tram line opened in 1871, initially using horse-drawn trams and steam-powered trams.
 Electric trams were introduced in 1913.
 The first electric trams were operated by the Asunción Tramway, Light & Power Company (ATL&P) and were built by the United Electric Car Company, of England.
 In 1914, the Compañía Americana de Luz y Tracción acquired the system after ATL&P's bankruptcy.
-Six trams were purchased from Società Italiana Ernesto Breda, in Italy, in the 1920s, and later from the American manufacturer J. G. Brill Company and in the 1930s and 1940s from Argentinian builders.
+Six trams were purchased from Società Italiana Ernesto Breda, in Italy, in the 1920s, and later from the American manufacturer J. G. Brill Company, and in the 1930s and 1940s from Argentine builders.

 The system reached its maximum extent in the 1930s, with 37 km of track served by 10 routes, worked by a fleet of 33 motor trams and 26 trailers.
 In 1945, when the direction of traffic flow on several streets in the city centre was reversed, tram lines 1–4 were closed, but CALT built a new line 5, between the city centre and the neighbourhood of Las Mercedes.
 The system was nationalized in 1948.
 It was closed in 1973, but was reopened in 1975, and then-operator Administración del Transporte Eléctrico began to import used trams from the Brussels, Belgium, tram system, ultimately acquiring a total of 17 from Brussels by 1980.
 Only a single route, 5, was reopened in 1975, but route 9 reopened in 1978; however, the latter closed again the following year, leaving only route 5 in operation for the remainder of the system's history.
 After the mid-1980s, the only tramcars in service were the 9000 series, two-axle ex-Brussels cars built around 1960.
 The last tram service was discontinued around 1995, followed by formal closure in November 1997.